Transition Internship Program (TIP)

 - interested in learning new things;

-- able to follow directions and ask questions when they do not understand something;
+- able to follow directions and ask questions;

 - respectful of other interns, TIP staff, and those they work with on-site;